VideoProc Converter

 Step 4.
 Navigate to the Choose Destination section and select the target output file folder.

 Step 5.
 Hit Save.
-VLC starts to compress your video on Mac.
+VLC starts to make a video file smaller on Mac.

 Compress a Video on Mac with VLC